-- The type of project (this route is better suited to multi-unit residential buildings or larger property developments). - · The scale of the project. - · The skill set in the professional team. - The developer's preferences and willingness to pay for energy modelling.
+- The type of project (this route is better suited to multi-unit residential buildings or developments). - · The scale of the project. - · The skill set of the professional team. - Client's preferences and willingness to pay for energy modelling.

-If the Competent Person - Energy is working with a team with the requisite energy modelling expertise, or is skilled in performing energy modelling, design options can be checked for compliance at an early stage to ensure a cost-effective design.
+If the Competent Person - Energy is working with a team with the requisite energy modelling expertise, or is skilled in performing energy modelling, then design options can be checked for compliance at an early stage to ensure a cost-effective design.